that-recsys-lab/librec-auto/README.md

 ## Purpose

-The librec-auto project aims to automate recommender system experimens using Librec.
+The librec-auto project aims to automate recommender system studies using Librec.

 ## Workflow

-The workflow of an experiment involves identifying appropriate data, creating training / test splits, implementing or choosing algorithms, running experiments (possibly with a range of different parameters), and reporting on the results.
+The workflow of an study involves identifying appropriate data, creating training / test splits, implementing or choosing algorithms, running experiments (possibly with a range of different parameters), and reporting on the results.